 We are Academy for Advanced and Creative Learning!

-- Visit our school with a short youtube video of pictures here and kids in motion here created by IMpasto Animation.
+- Visit our school with a short youtube video of pictures and kids interacting created by IMpasto Animation.

-- We owe a big thanks to Third Angle for the design and maintanance of our website.
+- We owe a big thanks to Third Angle for the design and maintenance of our website.

 - Here are Fact Sheets about our school: FAQs